 Before hiring a property manager and paying the relevant vacation rental property management fees, ask yourself these questions:

 If you own a few vacation rental properties, managing and overseeing them yourself will be a lot easier than if you own multiple properties.

-Your decision should also be influenced by how much time you can realistically commit to managing your listings.
-Managing a vacation rental business requires a lot of work, and if you already work a full-time job, you might have less time to focus on your listings than you need.
+Your decision should also be influenced by how much time you can commit to managing your listings.
+Managing a vacation rental business requires a lot of work.
+If you already work a full-time job, you might have less time to focus on your listings.

 Will be more likely to guarantee management success due to the company wanting to protect its brand identity and reputation.

 There is no right or wrong option for choosing a property manager or vacation rental management company, it depends on your property needs and business goals.